henrocdotnet/extensionUtils/README.md

 Converts a given list of locale entities into corresponding properties.
 Handy for migrating existing entity localizations into a `.properties` file.

+## findOrphanedEntities.pl

+This script looks for entities from DTD files that aren't used anywhere in corresponding XUL files.
+Handy for locating strings that have been deprecated.

 ## removeLocaleEntries.pl

 This script removes a given list of entries from all of the locale folders it